-With the KS2 SATs in May, we all need to start helping our children prepare for it.
+With the KS2 Maths test in May, we all need to start helping our children prepare for it.
 And we’ve found the perfect recipe for success on the Maths exams: a heap of your child’s effort, a tremendous push from you, and a bundle of SATs Companion.

 1. Listen to the Problem

-Even as teachers, we struggle to be patient with our children when they don’t understand a maths topic or get the correct answer.
+Even as teachers, it can be tough to be patient when they don’t understand a maths topic or get the correct answer after it has been covered on many occasions.
 We end up repetitively saying “No, that’s not how you do it” and “Let’s try this again” with a wrinkled forehead and a slightly frustrated tone.
 But how are kids supposed to try questions again if they don’t understand the concepts?

 2. Back to Basics

 When you have a solid foundation, your learning process is often easier.
-I once gave a group of Year 5 pupils a mock SATs arithmetic paper.
+I once gave a group of Year 6 pupils a mock SATs arithmetic paper.
 I noticed that many students struggled to move onto the next question because they wasted a lot of time trying to calculate numbers.
-No matter what level of difficulty the questions may be, it’s all about the calculations in the end.
+No matter what level of difficulty the questions may be, it is all about the calculations in the end.

 3. Make Maths Tangible

-If you struggle to keep your child engaged while solving problems, I recommend you reword the problem by changing the ‘X’ amount of something to their favourite toy or candy bar.
+If you struggle to keep your child engaged while solving problems, I recommend you reword the problem by changing the “X” amount of something to their favourite chocolate bar.
 For some kids, they may need to see the objects to understand the problem.
-Try drawing pictures or use legos to help your child visualise the maths problem.
+Try drawing pictures or use physical objects to help your child visualise the maths problem.

 4. Familiarise them with Different Styles of Questions

 3 x 7 is one of the easier styles of questions on the KS2 SATs.
-However, if your child can easily answer 3 x 7, but can’t answer it in a different style (i.e. select, identify, drag & drop), it means they haven’t fully grasped the concept.
+However, if your child can easily answer 3 x 7, but can’t answer it in a different style (eg) when the question is in the context of a real life problem, it means they haven’t fully grasped the concept.
 It may be more work for you, but try giving your child one question in different styles to familiarise them with what the test questions will be like.
 Unfortunately, even if your child can answer 3 x 7 = 21, if they can’t figure out 3 x = 21, they won’t be able to get the mark.